 Access to data alone won’t solve funding problems.
 Library professionals must learn about philanthropy and how to be grantseekers.

-Foundation Center is developing training and learning opportunities to help library professionals become better fundraisers.
-These learning opportunities will roll out in the three formats below.
+Candid is developing training and learning opportunities to help library professionals become better fundraisers.
+These learning opportunities will roll out in the three formats below:

 "Libraries are more important today than ever.
 This tool will help them as they reinvent themselves in the digital age, allowing them to find and track funding opportunities, better understand trends and inform their decision-making with data."